 Why Your Risk Profile is Important

-The wide array of investment choices may cause you to feel overwhelmed as you wade through the possibilities.
+The wide array of investment choices may cause you to feel overwhelmed as you wade through the possibilities, especially as you’re formulating a beginning investment strategy.
 You can be as aggressive as you want or as conservative as possible.
 If you don’t fit on either of the ends of the risk profile spectrum, there are many possibilities in between.
 That is where most people find themselves.
 The key is to put your money into something you’re comfortable with.
 That’s why determining your risk profile is so important, so you’re not invested in something you normally would not be.

 What’s Your Comfort Level

 This is taking the stop orders I’ve discussed in previous posts to the next level.
 Not only are you looking at how much you’re comfortable with losing on an investment, but how long it is until you need the capital from those investments.
 Generally, if you’re closer to retirement, you’ll be less comfortable with losses and looking for some security.
 If you’re just starting investing and have decades until retirement, then you’ll generally be more comfortable with losses and taking on more risk.
 Of course, this is all dependent on you and your specific needs and goals.
 Thankfully, there are painless tools available to help you think through all of these questions.